 National Deviled Egg Day features a favorite hors-d’oeuvre or side dish for parties, holidays, family reunions and potluck dinners.
-Deviled eggs are the star of the show each year on November 2.
+Deviled eggs are the star of the show each year on November 2nd.

-This well-loved food wows guests at the holidays.
+This well-loved food wows guests during the holidays.
 Designers have even created specially designed carrying dishes and plates.
 The deli section of the grocery store prepares packaged deviled eggs, and they can be found in some convenience stores, too.

 The first known print reference referring to the term “deviled” about food, appeared in 1786.
 It was in the 19th century that it came to be used when referring to spicy or zesty food, including eggs prepared with mustard, pepper or other ingredients stuffed in the yolk cavity.